braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 :::note[**The Causal Graph**]

 A network of relations has replaced the coordinate system.
-The timestamp functions as a permanent label, freezing the moment of creation for every link and embedding the arrow of time directly into the topology.
-This creates a static skeleton; a record of events and their causes that stands independent of any observer.
+The timestamp functions as a permanent label.
+It freezes the moment of creation for every link and embeds the arrow of time directly into the topology.
+This creates a static skeleton.
+It is a record of events and their causes that stands independent of any observer.
 We have successfully translated the abstract concept of causality into a concrete, countable structure.
+This graph is the absolute floor of reality.
+Beneath this graph there is no sub-structure.
+There is only the logic of the code itself.

+This structure provides the memory of the system.
+It encodes the past interactions that define the present state.
+In this ontology, space is not a pre-existing container that events happen within.
+Space is the relationship between events.
+If two particles are far apart, it is not because there is a lot of empty void separating them.
+It is because the graph distance is large.
+The graph distance is the sheer number of causal links one must traverse to get from one to the other.
+This is a background-independent description of reality that does not require an external ruler or grid.
+By embedding the timestamp $t_L$ onto the edges, we ensure that the graph is not just a spatial web.
+It is a spacetime history.
+It is a growing block of causal connections where the past is preserved in the topology of the present.

-This structure provides the "memory" of the system, encoding the past interactions that define the present state.
-Our inquiry now turns to the dynamics; defining the specific operations allowed to transform this graph from one moment to the next is the next logical step.
+Our inquiry now turns to the dynamics.
+Defining the specific operations allowed to transform this graph from one moment to the next is the next logical step.
 We have the object, but we do not yet have the motion.
 We must determine how this static web becomes a living, evolving universe.
+A graph that sits eternally unchanged is not a physics.
+It is a painting.
+To breathe life into this structure, we must define the legal moves that can alter it.
+This leads us to the definition of the task space.
 :::

 -----